 |Goal Area 6||The Humanities and Fine Arts|

 In each general education course, students work on one or more of the personal capacities, such as mathematics, writing, and speaking.
-For the associate of arts degree, the general education and elective courses that students select constitute the total CAPS academic program and result in a minimum of 60 semester credits for graduation.
-For the associate of science degree, the general education, major, and elective courses that students select constitute the total CAPS academic program and result in a minimum of 60 semester credits for graduation.
-For baccalaureate degrees, the general education, core, major, and elective courses that students select constitute the total CAPS academic program and result in a minimum of 122 semester credits for graduation.
+For the Associate of Arts Degree, the general education and elective courses that students select constitute the total CAPS academic program and result in a minimum of 60 semester credits for graduation.
+For the Associate of Science Degree, the general education, major, and elective courses that students select constitute the total CAPS academic program and result in a minimum of 60 semester credits for graduation.
+For baccalaureate degrees, the general education, Bethel Distinctives, major, and elective courses that students select constitute the total CAPS academic program and result in a minimum of 122 semester credits for graduation.
 Credits earned at a higher level may be counted toward required credit minimums.